-(1 Month)
+1 Month

-In the Med IV clerkship in Surgery the students acquire an understanding of fundamental skills of diagnosis and management of patients with surgical illnesses, develop the ability to analyze patient clinical problems, prioritize patients' investigations and management needs.
+In the Med IV clerkship in Surgery the students acquire an understanding of fundamental skills of diagnosis and management of patients with surgical illnesses, develop the ability to analyze patients' clinical problems, prioritize patients' investigations and management needs.
 They develop the ability to collect, synthesize and communicate the details of a patient's history, physical examination, differential diagnosis, progress in the hospital and assume primary responsibility for a set of inpatients which include writing orders, developing management and diagnostic plans and presenting these plans to upper level residents or faculty.
 Attendance at departmental/divisional grand rounds, morbidity, mortality and other conferences is expected from students.
-The students spend a month on the surgical ward, two weeks in Anesthesia and two weeks in Otorhinolaryngology - Head and Neck surgery.
+The students spend a month on the surgical ward.